aczura2024/SQL_Project_Data_Job_Analysis/README.md

 | Tableau   | 454           |
 | Power BI  | 417           |

+*Table of the demand for the top 5 skills in Canadian data analyst job postings*

 **4. Data Analyst Skills Ranked By Salary in Canada**